partizand/gnucashreport/readme.rst

 Explain glevel
 --------------

-glevel - group level of accounts: array of levels or single int level
+glevel - how group accounts by levels: array of levels or single int level

 Examples: